Scalable Joint Resource Allocation for SLO-Constrained LLM Inference in Heterogeneous GPU Clouds: Solution Approach

 \section{Solution Approach}

-The MILP formulation $\mathcal{P}_{\sf DM}$ can be solved exactly for moderate instances but its runtime grows exponentially as the problem scales.
-Moreover, the SP may need to re-solve the allocation problem frequently as demand shifts, requiring solutions in seconds rather than minutes.
-A fast heuristic that produces feasible, near-optimal solutions is therefore operationally essential.
-A key challenge specific to this problem is that the constraints are \emph{tightly coupled}: GPU memory limits which TP degrees are feasible, TP choice directly affects processing delay, delay and error bounds jointly limit the allocatable workload fraction, and the budget caps the total number of activated GPUs.
-A standard greedy strategy that ranks candidates by cost alone ignores these dependencies and frequently yields infeasible solutions.
-This motivates the three constraint-aware mechanisms described below, which are shared by both the GH and AGH algorithms.
+The MILP $\mathcal{P}_{\sf DM}$ can be solved exactly for moderate instances, but its runtime grows exponentially with the problem size and exceeds a 600\,s time limit on the largest instance in our experiments.
+Moreover, the SP may need to re-solve the allocation problem at the cadence of demand drift (e.g., every 5 minutes in our rolling-horizon study), so a fast heuristic that produces feasible, near-optimal solutions is operationally essential.

+The challenge specific to this problem is that the constraints are \emph{tightly coupled}: per-GPU memory~\eqref{eq:mem} limits which TP degrees fit a given model on a given tier, the TP/PP choice directly enters the delay SLO~\eqref{eq:delay_constr}, the error SLO~\eqref{eq:error_constr} couples to routing through $\bar e_{i,j}^k$, and the global budget~\eqref{constr:budget} caps the total set of activated GPUs.
+A generic greedy that ranks candidates by raw cost ignores these dependencies and routinely yields infeasible solutions, as our ablation in Section~\ref{sec:results} confirms.
+The three mechanisms below close the gap; they are shared by GH and AGH.